Favisya/flower_shop/README.md

-# README

-This README would normally document whatever steps are necessary to get the application up and running.
+# Admin system for flower shop

 Things you may want to cover:

-* Ruby version
+* Ruby version 3.0.0

-* System dependencies
+* Rails 7.0.2.4

 * Configuration

 * Database creation

-* Database initialization
+* Database initialization(add by default User: admin)

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...
+* integration with moysklad

+* Role and shop_id acces for local shop or info about employee in shop

+* Deployment instructions: just run rails db:create, rails db:migrate and its ready for using